shopsys/shopsys/docs/automated-testing/introduction-to-automated-testing.md

 # Introduction to Automated Testing

 Testing is a crucial part of development and maintenance of reliable software.
-For this reason Shopsys Framework comes with 5 types of automated tests:
+For this reason Shopsys Platform comes with 5 types of automated tests:

 * [Unit tests](#unit-tests)
 * [Functional tests](#functional-tests)